 How do people respond to feelings of cognitive dissonance?

 There are a variety of ways in which people are thought to resolve the sense of dissonance when cognitions don't seem to fit.
 They can include denying or compartmentalizing unwanted thoughts, trying to explain a thought that doesn't agree with others, or changing what you believe or your behavior.
-Cognitive dissonance can make people feel uncomfortable and uncomfortable.
-This is particularly true if the disparity between their beliefs and behaviors involves something that is fundamental to their sense of self.

 Many of the most frequently cited examples of cognitive dissonance are when we justify or rationalize negative choices or errors.
 But sometimes cognitive dissonance can help us establish positive behaviors or changes that our personality or previous habits would prevent us from doing otherwise.
 A person who experiences internal inconsistency tends to feel psychologically uncomfortable and is motivated to reduce cognitive dissonance.
 Cognitive dissonance may be due to feeling compelled to do something, when learning new information, or when faced with a decision between two similar options.